GiMi00/CustomWinSetup/README.md

 Some scripts/commands taken from: [amesome-windows11](https://github.com/awesome-windows11/windows11)

 **not working currently**
-create 2 install scirpts (winget, scoop) one more minimal for general public one for me
+create 2 install scirpts (winget, scoop) one more minimal for general public one for me.

 ### CLI program
 setup custom [terminal](https://learn.microsoft.com/en-us/windows/terminal/tutorials/custom-prompt-setup)

 ### Order to do things

-2. Download install new powershell
-2.1 downlaod font: >scoop install CascadiaCode-NF-Mono 2.2. downlaod git

-$TerminalPath = "C:\Users\Lenovo\Documents\texts\PowershellProjects\CustomWinSetup\cli_interfacev2.ps1"
-Start-Process -FilePath $TerminalPath) (or maiby not and just use 6.3)

 0. Update Windows
 1. Open Terminal/Powershell as admin and type: "Set-ExecutionPolicy -ExecutionPolicy RemoteSigned"
 2. Run cli interface script (or "NoBreaks" script) on terminal **cli_interface.ps1**